LexTOliver/web-scraping/README.md

 ## Search Score Criteria
 The application evaluates documents based on the following criteria:
-- **Vector Similarity** (TODO): The similarity score between the document and the keywords.
+- **Vector Similarity**: The similarity score between the document and the keywords.
-- **Keyword Presence**: The number of times the keywords appear in the documents.
+- **Keyword Frequency**: The number of times the keywords appear in the documents.
 - **Keyword Location**: The position of the keywords (the minimum sum of the two words) in the documents.
 - **Keyword Distance**: The distance between the two keywords in the documents.

 ## Features
 - **Web scraping**: Fetches content from a specified URL and extracts links, going a user-defined depth.
-- **Indexing**: Stores the scraped data in a SQLite database, allowing for efficient retrieval and analysis.
+- **Indexing**: Stores the scraped data in a database, allowing for efficient retrieval and analysis.
 - **Document analysis**: Evaluates documents based on user-defined keywords and criteria.
 The application calculates scores for each document and identifies the best ones.

 ## Project Structure